Dawn is a Canadian crafter skilled in textile work, weaving, and toy making, among other arts. She especially enjoys weaving with straw!

-The simplest form of weaving in making a basket is called randing, as is shown in Figure 2, and is just under one stake, over the next, under the next and so on.
+The simplest form of weaving in making a basket is called randing and is just: under one stake, over the next, under the next, and so on.

-If you are working around continuously, you will have to have an odd number of stakes to make the pattern come out in the second row as the reverse of the first, as it should.
+If you are working around continuously, you will need an odd number of stakes to make the pattern come out in the second row as the reverse of the first, as it should.

-Randing is often used for large areas of weaving but is often broken up at intervals with pairing rows that can add some of the strength and security that it lacks itself.
+Randing is often used for large areas of weaving but is often broken up at intervals with pairing rows that can add some strength and security to the finished basket.

-The borders can be the most noticeable features of basket weaving.
-Basically a border is a method of tidying off the tops of the stakes securely when the weaving is finished and they can simply be bent down and tucked in.
-But more complicated borders can be very dramatic.
-The dense braided ones are the most difficult to master and the most rewarding when you have.
+The borders can be the most noticeable features of a basket.
+Basically, a border is a method of tidying off the tops of the stakes securely when the weaving is finished, and they can simply be bent down and tucked in.
+But more complicated borders can be very dramatic and eye-catching.
+The densely braided ones are the most difficult to master and the most rewarding.

-Figure 5 shows a border that goes to the other extreme, a lacy open work pattern that is very simple but, of course, not suitable for hard wear.
-The mat was worked on double stakes and these are cut off tat this stage to leave just 3" to form the border.
-Then the whole piece was soaked.
+The illustration above shows a border that goes to the other extreme—a lacy openwork pattern that is very simple but, of course, not suitable for hard wear.
+The mat was worked on double stakes, and these are cut off at this stage to leave just 3" to form the border, then the whole piece was soaked.
 The right stake of each pair is curved around and down to the right and inserted along the side of the left-hand stake of the next pair.
 All the right stakes are ached in this way and the remaining left ones trimmed to the length shown.

 Thanks for stopping by & Happy Crafting!